Don’t want to read a whole page of copy? Here’s the punchline:

 She imagined her daughter’s beautiful day and imagined herself as being the most beautiful version of herself in it.
 She was epically pissed.

 Rightfully so.
 Joe used everything he was shown on the personal training course and compiled it into a workout program.
 Followed it like a checklist on a clipboard.
 But a certification alone can’t zip up a beautiful dress.

 But a certification alone can’t zip up a beautiful dress.

 Football was life.
 After Joe was released by Leicester City Football Club, there weren’t many options.
 He was thrown a lifeline at North Warwickshire & Hinckley College: a football academy, but with conditions.
 He had to study.

-What’s an obsessive footballer to do at academy?
+What’s an obsessive footballer to do at the academy?
 Study sport, of course.
 This temporary diversion from his “dream” ended up becoming the truer path: a decorated career as a personal trainer and high-end studio owner.

 Goals in a stadium were replaced by goals in a gym.

 In the academy, he studied food, anatomy and physiology.
 Sure, played some sport.
 But mostly hit the gym.
 Enhanced overall performance.
 After a while, the routine made him forget.
 He no longer imagined himself running out into the stadium lights.
 Instead, imagine how to show up each day in the real world, then doing exactly that.